kmlawson/rethinking-the-world-in-east-asia-mo3354/03assignments.md

 #### Formative Presentation {#formativepres}

 Presentations can be a stressful assessment for some students and practice helps.
-Any student who has signed up for a presentation from Week 3-11 may submit a recording of a 3 minute presentation focused on one of our required or elective readings (just an article or a chapter is fine from within the assigned material of any kind) and book an office hour to get feedback on this presentation and suggestions for their assessed presentation.
-Keep in mind you will need to share this on the team in the folder labeled as such at least a full day before office hours to leave time for your tutor to watch it and be able to give feedback.
+Any student who has signed up for a presentation from Week 3-11 may submit a recording of a 3-4 minute presentation focused on one of our required or elective readings (just an article or a chapter is fine from within the assigned material of any kind) and book an office hour to get feedback on this presentation and suggestions for their assessed presentation.
+Keep in mind you will need to share this on the team in the folder labeled as such at least a full day before office hours to leave time for your tutor to watch it and be able to give live feedback.

 \pagebreak